-- G. For purposes of this section, "good cause" shall mean that (i) there is significant relevant information not previously presented at and not available at the time of the public hearing, (ii) there have been significant changes in factors or circumstances relating to the application subsequent to the public hearing, or (iii) there is a substantial material mistake of fact or law in the Department staff's report on the application or in the report submitted by the health planning agency. - H. The project review procedures shall provide for separation of the project review manager functions from the hearing officer functions.
-No person serving in the role of project review manager shall serve as a hearing officer. - I. The applicants, and only the applicants, shall have the authority to extend any of the time periods specified in this section.
-If all applicants consent to extending any time period in this section, the Commissioner, with the concurrence of the applicants, shall establish a new schedule for the remaining time periods. - J. This section shall not apply to applications for certificates for projects defined in subdivision 8 of the definition of "project" in § 32.1-102.1.
-Such projects shall be subject to an expedited application and review process developed by the Board in regulation pursuant to subdivision A 2 of § 32.1-102.2. - 2.
-That the Department of Health develop recommendations to reduce the duration of the average review cycle for applications for certificates of public need to not more than 120 days from the date of receipt of a letter of intent.
-In doing so, the Department shall consider changes to the current process that may result in a reduction in the duration of the review period, including elimination or revision of the review of applications for completeness, reduction of the current 70-day period for review of an application by the Department, and a requirement that a public hearing be held earlier in the process.
-The Department shall report its recommendations to the Governor and the General Assembly by December 1, 2018.
+- G. For purposes of this section, "good cause" shall mean that (i) there is significant relevant information not previously presented at and not available at the time of the public hearing, (ii) there have been significant changes in factors or circumstances relating to the application subsequent to the public hearing, or (iii) there is a substantial material mistake of fact or law in the Department staff's report on the application or in the report submitted by the health planning agency. - H. The project review procedures Procedures governing review of an application submitted in accordance with this section shall provide for separation of the project review manager functions from the hearing officer functions.
+No person serving in the role of project review manager shall serve as a hearing officer in any hearing on an application for a certificate submitted in accordance with this section. - I. The applicants, and only the applicants, An applicant who has submitted an application for a certificate in accordance with this section shall have the authority to extend any of the time periods specified in this section.
+If all applicants consent to extending any time period in this section, the Commissioner, with the concurrence of the applicants, shall establish a new schedule for the remaining time periods.
+The Commissioner shall not have the authority to extend any of the time periods specified in this section. - J. This section shall not apply to applications for certificates for projects defined in subdivision 8 of the definition of "project" in § 32.1-102.1.
+Such projects shall be subject to an expedited application and

+736 review process developed by the Board in regulation pursuant to subdivision A 2 of § 32.1-102.2.